History of Oprah Winfrey in Timeline

 2013: World's Most Powerful Celebrity

-In 2013, Oprah Winfrey donated $12 million to the Smithsonian's National Museum of African American History and Culture and was awarded the Presidential Medal of Freedom by President Barack Obama.
+In 2013, Oprah Winfrey donated $12 million to the Smithsonian's National Museum of African American History and Culture.

 In 2013, Oprah Winfrey was awarded the Presidential Medal of Freedom by President Barack Obama.

-In April 2014, Oprah Winfrey spoke at a fundraiser in Arlington, Virginia, for Lavern Chatman, a candidate for the U.S. House of Representatives, despite prior reports of Chatman's liability in a fraud scheme.
+In April 2014, Oprah Winfrey spoke at a fundraiser in Arlington, Virginia, for Lavern Chatman, who was a candidate in a primary to nominate a Democratic Party candidate for election to the U.S. House of Representatives.

-As of 2014, Oprah Winfrey had a net worth in excess of 2.9 billion dollars, overtaking Meg Whitman as the richest self-made woman in America.
+As of 2014, Oprah Winfrey had a net worth exceeding $2.9 billion and had surpassed Meg Whitman as the richest self-made woman in America.

 In 2014, Forbes listed Oprah Winfrey as one of the world's 100 most powerful women, ranking her 14th.

-In 2016, Oprah Winfrey endorsed Hillary Clinton in the presidential election and referred to Donald Trump as a "demagogue".
+In 2016, Oprah Winfrey endorsed Hillary Clinton in the presidential election, and referred to Republican candidate Donald Trump as a "demagogue".

 In January 2017, CBS announced that Oprah Winfrey would join 60 Minutes as a special contributor.